benny-dreamly/mow/docs/settings api.md

 "Global" settings are populated immediately, while worlds settings are lazy loaded, so if really necessary, "global" settings could be used in global scope of worlds.

-### APWorld Backwards Compatibility

-APWorlds that want to be compatible with both stable and dev versions, have the option to add some sort of compatibility code to your world that mimics the new API